odunlop/py-office/README.md

 - Add meeting rooms to an office :white_check_mark:
 - List all the meeting rooms in an office :white_check_mark:
 - List of all avaliable offices :white_check_mark:
-- Lists occupied rooms with which teams are using them :construction:
+- Lists occupied rooms with which teams are using them :white_check_mark:

 ### Team class (*Data Class*)
 - Has a name which can be accessed :white_check_mark: